Entanglement Islands from Hilbert Space Reduction: Entanglement islands from Hilbert space reduction

 Then how do we trace out the degrees of freedom for $I$ in the reduced Hilbert space?
-It turns out that, due to the constraint there is no room to perform the trace operation.
-More explicitly, when we set boundary conditions for $\mathcal{R}$, we are fixing the state of $\mathcal{R}$.
-Since the state of $I$ is totally determined by $\mathcal{R}$, we simultaneously set boundary conditions on $I$.
-The reduced density matrix $\rho_{\mathcal{R}}$ is then calculated by, for example
+It turns out that, due to the constraints there is no room to perform the trace operation for $I$, { hence concept $\tilde{\rho}_{\mathcal{R}}$ is not a well-defined density matrix.} More explicitly, when we set boundary conditions for $\mathcal{R}$, we are fixing the state of $\mathcal{R}$.
+Since the state of $I$ is totally determined by $\mathcal{R}$ following the coding relation \eqref{coding1}, we simultaneously set boundary conditions on $I$.
+The reduced density matrix $\rho_{\mathcal{R}}$ is then calculated by,

 and eventually we get (see Fig.\ref{fig:before_after_reduction_matrix})